Falcon (comics): Joaquin Torres

-As part of the 2015 All-New, All-Different Marvel branding, Captain America (Sam Wilson) investigated the disappearance of Mexican teenager Joaquin Torres after he was abducted by the Sons of the Serpent.
+Joaquin Torres was introduced in the 2015 All-New, All-Different Marvel branding.
+He is a Mexican teenager who was abducted by the Sons of the Serpent and subsequently experimented on by Karl Malus.
+Malus infused Joaquin with Redwing's DNA, which transformed him into a bird hybrid.

 Adrian Toomes

 In a 2017 storyline, Adrian Toomes developed a modified version of his electromagnetic wing harness with a reinforced helmet and lightweight, razor-sharp, nano-woven wings that responded to his mental commands.
 He temporarily took the name Falcon, believing it was vacant at the time, and robbed a location in East Village.
 He fought Spider-Man until they were both immobilized by a new Trapster, who made off with Toomes' loot.

 Carl Burgess

 A similar, unrelated character of the same name and powers was created in 1939 by writer-artist Bill Everett for Marvel Comics' predecessor company, Timely Comics.

 Other versions

-Amazing Spider-Girl

-An alternate universe version of Sam Wilson appears in Amazing Spider-Girl #7.